cactuzhead/Advanced-Progress-Bars/index.md

 | 3                | 2               |
 | 4                | 3               |
 | 5                | 4               |

+### Section Mark Color
+This is what the color of the vertical section markers will set to.

+Use the colorpicker to select a custom color with the colorpicker or alternatively, use one of the `Light` or `Dark` defaults by pressing the appropriate buttons.

+Note that the color selected will automatically be set to 50% transparency, allowing the progress bar's color to blend and influence the final appearance.

 ### Section Mark Width
 This is a slider to set the width of each marker from a range of 1 to 5 pixels.